Code-Institute-Submissions/the-running-team/README.md

 ### Toggle admin rights on/off

 There's a feature that easilly let's you switch between admin rights view/non-admin rights view.
 This has been left in the project for future development, but would have to be removed if the project were to be deployed for real life use.
-Simply click the copyright symbol in the footer to toggel on/off.
+Simply click the copyright symbol in the footer to toggle on/off.
 You will have to log in for this to work.
 This feature sets the `is_admin` key of the current user to either true or false.
 An ajax request is used to run the python script in this case.
 At the moment, the only difference between a regular user and an admin is the ability for an admin to create, edit and delete events.

 ![copyright symbol](documentation/images/set_admin.PNG)